 If you want a table that is permanently sorted, use the Sort geoprocessing tool.

 To sort a table based on a field, double-click the field name.
 The first sort is in ascending order.
 Each subsequent double-click switches the sort order.

 Alternatively, right-click the field name on which to sort and choose Sort Ascending or Sort Descending to immediately sort the table.

-Hold the Shift key and double-click multiple columns to sort by multiple fields.
+Press the Shift key while double-clicking multiple columns to sort by multiple fields.